-5. Johnson C. Smith Seminary, Inc.
+5. Johnson C. Smith Theological Seminary, Inc.

-Johnson C. Smith Seminary was established April 7, 1867, as one of the departments of the Biddle Memorial Institute in Charlotte, North Carolina.
-In 1923 Mrs. Jane Berry Smith of Pittsburgh, Pennsylvania generously endowed the institution and constructed several buildings on the seventy-five acre campus in honor of her husband, Johnson C. Smith.
-In recognition of this benefaction, the Board of Trustees voted on March 1, 1923 to change the name of the institution to Johnson C. Smith University.
+Johnson C. Smith Theological Seminary is one of the 11 theological institutions of the Presbyterian Church (U.S.A.).
+It was established on April 7, 1867 as a part of the Freedman's College of North Carolina, subsequently named Biddle Memorial Institute in Charlotte, North Carolina.
+In 1923 Mrs. Jane Berry Smith of Pittsburgh, Pennsylvania generously endowed the institution and constructed several buildings on the 75-acre campus in honor of her husband, Johnson C. Smith.
+In recognition of this gift, the Board of Trustees voted on March 1, 1923 to change the name of the Institute to Johnson C. Smith University.